duybao901/duybao901/readme.md

 ## I'm a Student !!
 - 🌱 I’m currently learning everything about web 🤣
 - 🥅 2022 Goals: Learn more tecnology
-- ⚡ Fun fact: I love to listening to music, playing soccer with my friend and watching movie
+- ⚡ Fun fact: I love to listening to music (Avicii <3), playing soccer with my friend and watching movie

 ## 💻 Languages and Tools:
 <br/>